gotimo2/gotimo2.github.io/_posts/2023-01-30-minecraft.md

 !["Burstable performance"](/assets/img/Minecraft/burstable_perf.png)

 "Oh wow, it gets even more powerful!
 Nope, you can use about 30% of the CPU, and when it's below that it accumulates "credits".
 These "credits" get consumed when you use more than 30%, and when you run out of credits your CPU gets capped at 30%!
-And for the low low price of 5c per hours you can turn on "unlimited mode" that will still try to not use credits, and run like shit!
+And for the low low price of 5c per hours you can turn on "unlimited mode" that will still try to not use credits, and run horribly!

 So, new approach: run a different server type. minecraft is a rather CPU-focused game for servers, so the c6 type for servers works decently well for this, as you've all mostly been feeling.